caso-computing/hw7/hw7/DESIGN.md

 # introduction

-This homework is to implements austomer lookup database using hash tables.
+This homework implements a customer lookup database using hash tables.
 I'm also implementing the **hardmode** version of the program to include inserting each customer record into a BST structure.

 I will also be using "regular expressions" to parse the customer database table.

-Also, the program can do command line parsing to change bucket size, input file, output file, and a synopsis of usage.
+I've also added command line parsing to change bucket size, input file, output file, and a synopsis of usage.   see below for flags and synopsis.

 **Code Acknowledgements**
   Dr. Long